openware/opendax/README.md

 You can run Vault in two modes: `development` and `production`.
 You can set it in the `vault.mode` field of `app.yml`.
 The main differences are:
  - Development mode
-   Everything is stored in-memory, thus all API keys and 2FA tokens are lost on every container restart.
+   Everything is stored in memory, thus all API keys and 2FA tokens are lost on every container restart.
  - Production mode
    Everything is persisted on the local filesystem, thus API keys and 2FA tokens are preserved between restarts.
 However, Vault needs to be unsealed after every stop/restart.